Accessibility Tools

 Eligibility

-From autumn 2022, the organisations eligible to access scholarships are:
+From autumn 2022, the organisations eligible to access scholarships were:

 • state-funded schools